iifl-logo

 Dear Shareholders,

-Your Board of Directors have pleasure in presenting the 89th Annual Report of your Company along with the Audited Financial Statements of the Company for the year ended 31st March, 2024.
+Your Board of Directors have pleasure in presenting the 90th Annual Report of your Company along with the Standalone and Consolidated Audited Financial Statements for the year ended 31st March, 2025.
 This report read with the Management Discussion and Analysis include details of the macro-economic scenario, Companys performance and its approach to risk management.

-The Annual Report for the financial year 2023-24 is also available on the website of the Company.
+The Annual Report for the financial year 2024-25 is also available on the website of the Company.
+FINANCIAL HIGHLIGHTS

-The summarised results of your Company are given in the table below:-
+The financial results of your Company are given in the table below:-

 (Rs. in lakhs)